RonAaron61/Bioimpedance_measure_microcontroller/README.md

 ### Instrument amplifier

-Instrument amplifier function as an amplifier from two different signal inputs.
+The instrument amplifier function as an amplifier from two different signal inputs.
 For the instrument amplifier (IA), I use AD620 IC.
 One IA is connected to a reference resistor from VCCS, and the other one is placed at the observed object with the same gain value.

 ![image](https://github.com/RonAaron61/Bioimpedance_measure_microcontroller/assets/105662575/cf48099c-1c1c-4573-bc30-73e7e69c18d0)

-On the second IA, there's also High Pass Filter because the signal from the human body will also contain a DC signal, so we will remove it using High Pass Filter, I use first-order HPF with a 159 Hz cut-off frequency
+On the second IA, there's also a High Pass Filter because the signal from the human body will also contain a DC signal, so we will remove it using a High Pass Filter, I use first-order HPF with a 159 Hz cut-off frequency

 ### AC to DC converter